jeffaburke/brother-printer-ctf/README.md

 - Production-ready configuration
 - Proper process management
 - Logging and monitoring
-- **CUPS 2.4.2 Installation:** Full printing system with cups-pdf support
+- **Vulnerable CUPS Installation:** CUPS with known vulnerable components
-- **Complete Dependencies:** All required packages and libraries
+- **Complete Dependencies:** All required packages and libraries with security issues

 ### Option 2: Standalone Flask
 - Good for development and testing